 Figure 11 shows the cantilever touching the tip of the holding pipette.
-The image processing speed of the cantilever was improved by the tracking process (Fig. 12).
+Figure 12 shows the experiment that measures the reaction force of the downy hair.
+The image processing speed of the cantilever was improved by the tracking process.
 The bend of the cantilever is assumed to be linear-elastic so that Hooke's law may be applied.
-Then the restoring force F of the bend of the cantilever is given by where x is the compression distance from the equilibrium position, and k is the spring constant.
+The restoring force, F, of the bend of the cantilever is given by position, and k is the spring constant.